TraumaCon 2026 - Bios

 Dr. Cutugno has more than 40 years of critical care & emergency nursing experience in staff, education & administrative positions in large medical centers in NYC and NJ.
 She is currently an adjunct faculty member in Hunter-Bellevue School of Nursing’s Advanced Practice Nursing program where she teaches Graduate Pathophysiology and an annual graduate Trauma Nursing elective.
 She has published several critical care and trauma journal articles and has given presentations at local and national nursing conferences.

-Cristiane Domingues, PhD, MSN, BSN, RN
+Cristiane de Alencar Domingues, PhD, MSN, MBA, BSN, RN

-All Trauma Company
+Coordinator, All Trauma Company

 Nurse for over 20 years, with experience in Trauma Care, Health Management, and Nursing and Medical Education, working mainly in Emergency Departments and Emergency Medical Services, providing care and developing management activities including training and trauma centers organization.
 Consultant in Development and Management of Trauma Services/Systems and Coordinator at All Trauma Company.
+Society of Trauma Nurses ATCN Committee and International Council Member.
+ATCN International Vice-Director.
+Panamerican Trauma Society Nursing Committee Member.

 Evan Edminster, MSN, CNL, CFRN, TCRN, CEN, NHDP-BC